justinthelaw/typescript-fundamentals/README.md

 # Typescript Fundamentals

-A simple repo to practice the fundamentals of Typescript.
+A repository to practice the fundamentals of Typescript, React, and Jest.

-## Usage
+## Basics Usage

 Execute `tsc [insert typescript filename].ts -w` to watch and compile any typescript files